Are you charging a fair price with growing profit margins?

 Now you know ATV is important, but do you actually know what an Average Transaction Value is?
 Put simply, ATV is the average dollar amount that a client spends with you in a single transaction.

 You can calculate your ATV by taking the value of all transactions completed within a specific time frame (like a month) and dividing it by the number of transactions completed.
 This will give you the average amount of each transaction within that time.
 The higher the ATV, the more income you would be generated per transaction.

 Why is your ATV important?

 It can be difficult and expensive to constantly attract new clients to your business.
 And once you have attracted them, you need to convert and keep repeat customers or entice them into a service contract.
 Remember the 80/20 adage?
 That 80% of your most valuable clients require 20% of your efforts.
-The challenge and strategy is to find and keep these high value customers.
+The challenge and strategy are to find and keep these high-value customers.

 What if there was an easier way to increase your profit?